yipeiling/coursework_peiling/README.md

 The mini Cloud project  developed in Python and Flask with casssandar.It will work on the following aspects of Cloud applications:

-1.The application provides a dynamically generated REST API.REST-based service interface.:Get,Delete,Put and Post 2.The application makes use of https://api.breezometer.com/ as an external REST service to complement its functionality 3.Use of Cassandar database for persisting information.
+1.The application provides a dynamically generated REST API.REST-based service interface.:Get,Delete,Put and Post

+2.The application makes use of https://api.breezometer.com/ as an external REST service to complement its functionality

+3.Use of Cassandar database for persisting information.

 4.Support for Cassandra scalability, deployment in a container environment and  kubernetes based load balancing.

-5.Implementing user accounts and access management by hash-based authentication
+5.Implementing user accounts and access management by hash-based authentication.

 6. Get the data from external rest API then restore in cassandra. database implementation including data substantial write and delete.

 # Documentation